realworldocaml/book/en/variants.md

   Base {field = Subject; contains = "runtime"}]
 ```

-Being able to construct such expressions isn't enough: we also need to
+Being able to construct such expressions isn't enough; we also need to
 be able to evaluate such an expression.
 The following code shows how
-you could write a general-purpose evaluator for `blang`'s.
+you could write a general-purpose evaluator for `blang`s.

 ```ocaml
 # let rec eval blang base_eval =